mrsahin101/Fundamentals_of_Programming_Csharp/Chapter9_Methods/Notes.md

     2. The **PascalCase** rule must be applied!
 Each word in method name must start with capital letter!
     3. Method name must describe the method's purpose!

+### Modifiers

+- There are few types of modifiers.For example
+    1. Access Modifiers :
+        - Public : Can be accessed from any class!
+        - Private : It can be called by the class it created!
+- If method declared without modifier, it is accessible from all classes in the current assembly but not from other assemblies!
+- Static keyword allowing us to use method without needing instance of its class!

+- **Method can NOT be declared inside the body of another method**

+- Whenever we declare variable inside the body of method, we call that variable **local variable**.
+Scope of local variables are limited to inside of that method body!

+- When method invoked(called) it takes control of the program.
+After it finished its execution it passes control back to caller.
+- A method can be invoked from its own body.
+Such a call is refered as **recursion**
+- In C# order of method doesnt matter.
+Not like C. Where you have to declare functionfirst to use it.